 We planned to cross the border in Ipiales, this is the most visited and most safe border crossing between Colombia and Ecuador.
 The problem started in Cali, we had no idea about it.
-We woke up early, wanted to go south, first to Popayan and then towards the border, via Panamericana (the road stretching across American continents).
+We woke up early, wanted to go South, first to Popayan and then towards the border, via Panamericana (the road stretching across American continents).

-We were in a situation, we didn’t know what to do.
+We were in a situation where we didn’t know what to do.
 Do we go back to Bogota and take an expensive flight to Quito?
-Do we try another way by land?
-We drank a cup of coffee next to the station and tried to figure out a strategy. we went back to ask for more information, to find another way.
-We found out that there is another way to reach Ecuador by road but it is more dangerous, it goes through the jungle.
+Do we try to find another way by land?
+We drank a cup of coffee next to the station and tried to figure out our new strategy.
+With a little help from the locals, we found out that there is another way to reach Ecuador by road but it is more dangerous, it goes through the jungle.

 How to get from Mocoa to Ecuador

 In Mocoa you go to the bus station and tell them you want to go to Ecuador, ask to get off at Puente international.
 It will cost you 36.000 COP (10,1€;11,4$).
 The ride takes between 4 to 5 hours and its a nice ride.
-They will drop you 3 minutes away from the bridge, just walk over the bridge and there you will see people offering a ride to the immigration office.
+They will drop you 3 minutes away from the bridge, just walk over the bridge, and there you will see people offering a ride to the immigration office.